 The University of Illinois Foundation announces the 2015-2016 John Rovensky Fellowships.
 Two $8,000 fellowships will be awarded for doctoral students writing their dissertations in U.S. business or economic history.
 The fellowships are available largely through the generosity of the late John E. Rovensky and are administered by the University of Illinois Foundation.
 Awardees may use the fellowship concurrently with other funding sources, including grants or teaching assignments.

 Applicants must be working toward a Ph.D. degree with U.S. business or economic history as the area of major interest.
 Fellowship recipients must be enrolled in a doctoral program at an accredited college or university in the United States.
-Preference will be given to applicants who are preparing for a career in teaching and research and who will have completed all graduate course work prior to the fall of 2014.
-Awards are non-renewable and may not be taken simultaneously with an Economic History Association graduate dissertation fellowship.
+Preference will be given to applicants who are preparing for a career in teaching and research and who will have completed all graduate course work prior to the fall of 2015.
+Awards are non-renewable, but may be taken along with other fellowships from other sources.

 Application ProcessThe Rovensky Fellowship Selection Committee is composed of seven scholars in American economic and business history:

 Applicants are judged on the basis of the following criteria: